-This is the default unless 'binutils' was configured with '--enable-deterministic-archives'.
+If 'binutils' was configured without '--enable-deterministic-archives', then this mode is on by default.

-Chapter 7: size 37
+Chapter 7: size 38

 7 size

 The GNU size utility lists the section sizes-and the total size-for each of the object or archive files objfile in its argument list.
 By default, one line of output is generated for each object file or each module in an archive.